skissler/MiceAndMobility/notes/README.md

 $$ \lambda(d) = \frac{k [1 + (1 - \frac{\phi d^* }{\alpha})^\alpha]}{1 + (1 + \frac{\phi (d - d^* )}{\alpha})^\alpha} $$

+That's almost it - it behaves like I want it to for large $\alpha$, but strangely for small parameter values (near 1).
+Getting somewhere though.